-1. Is the Nursing School of Coimbra (ESEnfC) a free and public institution?
+1. Is the Nursing School of Coimbra (ESEnfC) a public and free-of-charge institution?

 The Nursing School of Coimbra is a public institution.
 However, as in many other countries, despite being a public institution, the studies are not free-of-charge and students must pay tuitions to attend the courses.
 The Portuguese Government funds the studies of students coming from Portugal or other EU Member State.
 Under Decree-Law No. 36/2014 of 10 March, international students do not benefit from this support.
 Therefore, international students pay different tuition fees.

 2. Are the programs offered by the Nursing School of Coimbra recognized worldwide?